hendersontrent/r-club-intro-bayes/r-club-intro-to-bayes.md

 ========================================================
 class: small-code

-And here is my prior for the regression coefficient.
+But I am confident that more marks means more goals, but not 1:1!
+Might be 10 times as many marks as goals, which means 0.1 as a slope?
+So here is my vague prior for the regression coefficient.

 <img src="r-club-intro-to-bayes-figure/unnamed-chunk-12-1.png" title="plot of chunk unnamed-chunk-12" alt="plot of chunk unnamed-chunk-12" width="850px" height="450px" />